GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 ```
 Note: finale was added here as an example of having two phony targets, to show they are delimeted by spaces.

+# Command Line Options

+* **-n** - print the output of the make as if the commands executed, but don't actually execute anything.

 # Very Simple Make File

 For illustration of basic concepts, start with a very basic make file